zyingp/desockmulti/README.md

 # desockmulti
-A de-sockecting tool that is 10x faster than [desock (Preeny)](https://github.com/zardus/preeny) in fuzzing network protocols
+A de-socketing tool that is 10x faster than [desock (Preeny)](https://github.com/zardus/preeny) in fuzzing network protocols

 # Build
 `make`